lambdaclass/cairo-vm/docs/python_vm/README.md

 Creates a RunContext with the initial ap, pc and fp, memory and prime from the CairoRunner.
 Creates a VirtualMachine, with the hint_locals it receives (these are the program input), the previously created hints, an empty dictionary for static_locals (in the case of cairo-run), and the builtin_runners and program_base from the CairoRunner.
 Iterates over the buitin_runners and calls `add_validation_rules` and `add_auto_deduction_rules` from each of them (these methods are not defined for SimpleBuiltinRunner)
 Calls `validate_existing_memory()`.
-This methos calls validated_memory's `validate_existing_memory()`, which iterates over the memory and calls `validate_memory_cell` on each address and value pair.
+This method calls validated_memory's `validate_existing_memory()`, which iterates over the memory and calls `validate_memory_cell` on each address and value pair.
 This function then proceeds to iterate over the validated_memory's validation rules and add each validated_address that the rules output to the validated_addresses.

 ## [`run_until_pc`](https://github.com/starkware-libs/cairo-lang/blob/b614d1867c64f3fb2cf4a4879348cfcf87c3a5a7/src/starkware/cairo/lang/vm/cairo_runner.py#L284)